seclea/seclea_ai/docs/design/architecture.md

     - RC file?

 We will use sqlite3 as a local persistent store.
 This will store various information about the records being processed so that we can use them for clean up and ensuring consistency.

-We may also use it for circuit breaker pattern - but we can also use memory I think.

 Need to decide whether to use cron or on restart for clean up of incomplete/failed requests.